Understanding Google My Business & Local Search

-Google sends Barbara Oliver & Co Jewelry a lot of business.
+Google sends Barbara Oliver & Co Jewelry near Buffalo a lot of business.
+She has doubled the size of her jewelry business and dramatically increased engagement ring sales over the past 2 years.
 Local search, organic search, Adwords Express have all worked well for her.
 Despite the ups and downs, the ins and outs and the many changes in Google Places search, Google has been the primary generator of web visits and phone calls for her business.

 The contest isn’t close.
 Google sends 20-25 times more web traffic (and uncountable phone calls and store visits) than the either Yahoo or Bing and 60 times more than the any of the directory, IYP or social sites.